 Before too long, I’ll expand this post into a fuller guide.

-For now, then, I’ve re-issued two daily vlogs I shot at last year’s event in Caerdydd/Cardiff (the capital city of Wales).
+I’ve re-issued two daily vlogs I shot at the 2018 National Eisteddfod in Caerdydd/Cardiff (the capital city of Wales).

 The vlogs will give you a sense of the “hwyl” (fun) that surrounds this annual highpoint on the Welsh language calendar.